• Skip to primary navigation

 How to Quick Cold Shredded Chicken with Peanut Butter Sauce 棒棒雞 (Basic Steps):

-Shred the Chicken - If using rotisserie, shred it while warm.
+Shred the Chicken - If using rotisserie, shred it while warm for this bang bang chicken recipe.
 If cooking fresh, poach chicken breasts in salted water until tender, then shred.

-Whisk the Sauce - In a bowl, mix creamy peanut butter, dark soy sauce, Chinese vinegar, sesame oil, red chili oil, brown sugar, and garlic.
-Add warm water as needed to reach pourable consistency.
+Make the peanut sauce - In a bowl, mix creamy peanut butter with dark soy sauce for authentic bang bang chicken flavour.
+Then, add Chinese black vinegar, sesame oil, red chili oil, brown sugar, and garlic.

 Assemble - On a plate, layer julienned cucumber and carrot.
 Top with shredded chicken.
 Spoon the sauce generously over top.
 Garnish with scallions, crushed peanuts, or fresh cilantro.